asyncapi/java-template/template/TUTORIAL.md

     docker run -d [PACKAGE_NAME]:[VERSION]
    ```

+Please note; The default `Dockerfile` included in output will only run `DemoSubscriber.java`.
+This will need to be replaced with the entrypoint to your application.

 ### Networking
 Docker networking needs to be properly configured in order to allow your project to connect to an MQ instance.